telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/dropdownlist/features/selection.md

 ## Select Next Item

 __RadDropDownList__ can automatically select the next item when a double click in the edit box is performed.
->caption Fig.2 Select Next Item
+>caption Figure 2: Select Next Item

 ![dropdown-and-listcontrol-dropdownlist-selection 002](images/dropdown-and-listcontrol-dropdownlist-selection002.gif)